mansour91/platform/Sprint1_Day2.md

 2. Product Backlog --> Issue #4 (https://github.com/ANTS-COIN/platform/issues/4)

-- A detailed discussion about the user stories to include from the earners andentreprises was done.
-Along with their prioritites, status and maturity that will serve planning next sprints.
+- A detailed discussion about the user stories to include from the earners and enterprises was done.
+Along with their priorities, status, and maturity that will serve planning next sprints.

-- An _**"experimentation"**_ section was added for a valuable brainstorming output about solving conflicts of accepting deliverables between clients and earners.
-Reviewing system will be added and mainly mentors will reviewing as the experts of the platform.
+- An _**"experimentation"**_ section was added for a valuable brainstorming output about solving conflicts of accepting deliverables between clients and earners. **_A reviewing system_** will be added and mainly mentors will be reviewing as the experts of the platform.
 It'll be anonymously done with payment required.

-- Definition of **Done** was set.
+- The definition of **Done** was set.

+- What software will be used for future backlogs development.

 3. Blockchain Technology Brainstorming: